doda25-team9/app/README.md

 - No Dockerfile changes required
 - E.g. a Mac can emulate Intel processors to build AMD64 images and both architectures are built on a single machine

-When someone runs `docker pull`, Docker automatically downloads the correct image for their processor architecture.
+When users pull the image with `docker pull <image-name>`, Docker automatically downloads the correct version for their processor architecture.

 ### How to Build Multi-Architecture Images